Once a time

 Jack Jack, in a sack, The is getting colder, is not the time for dreaming.

-Into the to sell a friend-
+Into the woods to a friend-

-MOTHER Someday you'll have a pet, Jack.
+JACK'S Someday you'll a real pet, Jack.

 A piggy?!